 These cases are prepared for court, coordinate with the District Attorney’s Office, and assist prosecutors with criminal trials.

-The Detective Division is under the direction of Sergeant Chris Hendrix.
+The Detective Division is under the direction of Detective Sergeant Jeff Gibson.
 Questions related to investigations may be directed to the Detective Division Supervisor.

 The Traffic Division consists of motorcycle traffic officers, commercial enforcement and parking control officers.